xmos/sw_usb_audio/app_usb_aud_l1_ios/doc/sw_guide/custom_defines.rst

 Device Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before submitting ATS Certification Assistant results to Apple, or sending a product to one of Apple's test labs, the following customisations must be made.
-Thesechanges should be made in the ``customdefines.h`` file.
+These changes should be made in the ``customdefines.h`` file.
 These customisation steps should be considered mandatory:

   * Change the USB Vendor ID & Device ID to use the licensee's USB Vendor ID & Device ID.
 See ``VENDOR_ID`` and ``PID_AUDIO_2`` defines.

   * Change the Vendor string (``VENDOR_STR`` define) to accurately reflect the vendor of the product (This should relate to the ``VENDOR_ID`` value from the USB IF).
-Note this string will also be used to in strings describing interfaces etc.
+Note: This string will also be used to customise strings describing interfaces etc.

   * Change the ``ACCESSORY_FIRMWARE_VERSION`` define to accurately reflect the version number of the firmware (if different from XMOS default).